gilion-tech/backend-interview-case/README.md

 - You can expect that we'd like to add multiple or similar endpoints and that you are not able to keep it all in memory of the application at all times.

-- **We primarily work with Golang/Python but the take home assignment can be done in any programming language of choice.**
+- **We primarily work with Golang/Python but the take home assignment can be done in the programming language of choice.**

 ## Instructions
 To launch with docker-compose, ensure you have it installed, then cd to this directory and do `docker-compose up --build`